rahulpatel902/rahulpatel902/README.md

  "Writing code is like performing magic; you turn abstract thoughts into tangible wonders."
 ```

-I'm Rahul Patel, an undergraduate student with a passion for web app development.
+I'm Rahul, an undergraduate student with a passion for web app development.
 Currently, I'm pursuing a Bachelor's degree in Computer Science.
 I enjoy learning new things, building projects, and solving problems.
-I'm dedicated to studying every day to achieve my dream of becoming a software developer
+I'm dedicated to studying every day to achieve my dreams.

 > *Connect with me via:*